Algebraic Presentation of $4$-Dimensional $2$-Handlebodies and $3$-Dimensional Cobordisms: Preliminaries

-In Penrose graphical notation, duality morphisms (evaluations and coevaluations) can be represented, at the level of diagrams, as maxima and minima (caps and cups), by dropping the requirement on nowhere-horizontal edges.
-In a pivotal category, their properties translate to the invariance of these diagrams under all planar isotopies, see Table~\ref{table-rigid/fig}.
-In general, duals can be encoded by orientations on edges, which allow for the distinction between left and right duality morphisms.
-However, we will never actually orient edges in what follows.
-Indeed, in our setting, all edges will be understood as being labeled by a single self-dual object $H \in \calC$, whose left and right duality morphisms coincide, and whose pivotal isomorphism is the identity, so no further distinctions will be needed.
-Therefore, we will adopt the following short notations:
+In Penrose graphical notation, by dropping the requirement on nowhere-horizontal edges at the level of diagrams, duality morphisms (evaluations and coevaluations) can be represented as maxima and minima (caps and cups), and twists can be represented by kinks.
+Their properties translate to moves of diagrams which correspond to all framing-preserving isotopies of ribbon graphs in \dmnsnl{3} space.

-If the rigid monidal category is also braided, as a consequence of the planar isotopy moves in Table \ref{table-rigid/fig} and the naturality of the braiding, we can rotate any crossing as shown in Figure \ref{rotating-crossing/fig}.
+In general, duals are encoded by orientations on edges, which allow for the distinction between left and right duality morphisms.
+However, we never actually need to orient edges in our setting.
+Indeed, we always work in the context of a PROB $\calC$ whose generating object $H \in \calC$ is by construction self-dual, in the sense that it coincides with its own dual.
+Since all edges are understood as being labeled by $H$, no orientation is needed.
+Therefore, we adopt the following short notations: